 8 Fun Facts About Singapore

-When I studied abroad at university, I had two choices: Singapore or South Korea.
-On one side was the modern Singapore, known for its sustainability and its “interesting” laws.
-On the other, South Korea with its delicious food and comparably less strict rules.
+When I was planning to study abroad for university, I had two options: Singapore or South Korea.
+Singapore stood out for its cutting-edge sustainability and “interesting” laws, while South Korea drew me in with its incredible food.

-Ultimately, I chose to go to South Korea.
-Nearly a decade later, Singapore is still at the top of my list of countries I want to visit in Asia.
+In the end, I chose to go to South Korea, but nearly a decade later, Singapore remains at the top of my travel list for countries in Asia I want to visit.

-Let’s jump into the interesting facts about Singapore that convinced me I would have loved Singapore just as much as I love South Korea.
+Let’s jump into the fun facts about Singapore that convinced me I would have loved Singapore just as much as I love South Korea.

 1.)
 There have never been any lions in Singapore despite being known as Lion City